fferflo/einx/docs/source/gettingstarted/gotchas.rst

     einx.dot("a b, b c -> a c", x, y) einx.vmap("a [b], [b] c -> a c", x, y, op=np.dot)

-4. **Compatibility of torch.compile and einx** is not tested well and may cause silent bugs.
-When `torch.compile <https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html>`_ is used with ``einn`` modules, it raises an exception unless the module is first invoked with a dummy batch (possibly due to a buggy interaction with tracing and caching of einx operations and instantiation of weights, although later calls where a cache miss occurs and a graph is traced do not cause the same error).
-It is not clear at this point how ``torch.compile`` interacts with einx. ``torch.compile`` should be used at your own discretion. einx can be used with PyTorch in eager mode and adds only negligible overhead due to the tracing and caching of operations.
-Feedback on this issue is welcome.

-5. **einx does not support dynamic shapes** that can occur for example when tracing some types of functions (e.g. `tf.unique <https://www.tensorflow.org/api_docs/python/tf/unique>`_) in Tensorflow using ``tf.function``.
+4. **einx does not support dynamic shapes** that can occur for example when tracing some types of functions (e.g. `tf.unique <https://www.tensorflow.org/api_docs/python/tf/unique>`_) in Tensorflow using ``tf.function``.
 As a workaround, the shape can be specified statically, e.g. using `tf.ensure_shape <https://www.tensorflow.org/api_docs/python/tf/ensure_shape>`_.
+In Keras, when constructing a model using the
+`functional API <https://keras.io/guides/functional_api/>`_, the batch size argument is dynamic by default and should be specified with some dummy value, e.g. ``keras.Input(shape=(...), batch_size=1)``.

-6. **einx implements a custom vmap for Numpy using Python loops**.
+5. **einx implements a custom vmap for Numpy using Python loops**.
 This is slower than ``vmap`` in other backends, but is included for debugging and testing purposes.

+6. **In einx.nn layers, weights are created on the first forward pass** (see :doc:`Tutorial: Neural networks </gettingstarted/neuralnetworks>`).
+This is common practice in jax-based frameworks like Flax and Haiku where the model is initialized using a forward pass on a dummy batch.
+In other frameworks, an initial forward pass should be added before using the model.
+(In some circumstances the first actual training batch might be sufficient, but it is safer to always include the initial forward pass.)
+In PyTorch, `torch.compile <https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html>`_ should only be applied after the initial forward pass.

+7. **einx.nn.equinox does not support stateful layers** since Equinox requires the shape of states to be known in the layer's ``__init__`` method.